h5py/h5py/docs/source/high/dataset.rst

 The best way to get at data is to use the traditional NumPy extended-slicing syntax.
-Slice specifications are translated directly to HDF5 *hyperslab* selections, and are are a fast and efficient way to access data in the file.
+Slice specifications are translated directly to HDF5 *hyperslab* selections, and are a fast and efficient way to access data in the file.
 The following slicing arguments are recognized:

     * Numbers: anything that can be converted to a Python long
     * Slices (i.e. ``[:]`` or ``[0:10]``)